 Rumpke Curbside RecyclingPlace recycling in the provided Rumpke 65-gallon recycling cart.
 Recycling must be left loose, do not use bags.
 Recyclables should fit in your cart.
 Excess recycling cannot be placed in bags next to your recycle cart.
 Make sure you are recycling properly by breaking down cardboard boxes and only recycling the items identified on the lid of your recycling cart.
 Personal cans cannot be used and will not be serviced.

 Responsible recycling habits help reduce the amount of items in our landfills.
 Too much "wish-cycling" of items, attempting to recycle those that are not currently accepted for recycling, can contaminate the load and cause all of the items to be rejected by the processor.
-The load then is sent it to a landfill.
+The load then is sent to a landfill.

-Combine these items in your curbside recycling bin:
+Combine these items in your recycling cart: